chanieasmamaw-179/efficient-energy-advisory-app/README.md

     Registers a new property for the authenticated user.
 3. Weather Recommendations
     GET /weather-tips
-    Provides weather-based energy tips for a specific city and optional date.
+    Provides weather-based energy tips for a specific real_estate_id and optional date.
 4. Energy Consumption and Cost Estimation
     POST /estimate_energy_consumption_and_cost
     Estimates the energy consumption and cost for the user's real estate.